FrancesCoronel/hire-me/docs/01-prepare/README.md

 # Step 1 - Prepare 📚 {docsify-ignore}

-There are many free resources out there to prepare you for the technical interview.
+> There are many free resources out there to prepare you for the technical interview.
+>
+> Here are a few I've personally found useful.

 ## Websites